sam-rice/sam-rice/README.md

 ### Recent Work

-Check out my recent project [Overlook Hotel](https://github.com/sam-rice/overlook-hotel) to see some recent work of mine!
-This was a vanilla JS project that shows off some UI/UX design that I'm pretty proud of.
+Check out my project ["Rancid Tomatillos"](https://github.com/sam-rice/rancid-tomatillos) to see some recent work of mine!
+This is a React project that emulates an IMDb-type experience that I'm pretty proud of.
+It uses a deployed [Node.js/Express backend](https://github.com/sam-rice/rancid-tomatillos-api) that I also built.

 ##